Frequently Asked Questions (FAQs)

 A: A total of 55 doctoral fellows will be recruited across two calls (2026 and 2027).

 Yes.
-Applicants are required to submit full transcripts of records for all relevant degrees.
+Applicants are required to submit full certified copies of transcripts of records for all relevant degrees.
 Diplomas alone do not contain sufficient information about grades.
 If you have not yet completed your degree, intermediate transcripts must be provided.

-Yes.
-Applicants must provide contact details for two academic referees, preferably including the supervisor of their Master’s thesis or equivalent research work.
+Applicants are required to provide contact details for two referees.
+At least one referee must be an academic reference, such as the supervisor of the applicant’s Master’s thesis or an equivalent research project.

 Selection & Evaluation